JuliaDSP/Deconvolution.jl/doc/index.rst

 .. image:: wiener-time-series-recovered.png

-Note that the signal recovered with the Wiener deconvolution is generally a good improvement with respect to the best Lomb–Scargle model obtained using a few frequencies.
+Note that the signal recovered with the Wiener deconvolution is generally a good improvement with respect to the best-fitting Lomb–Scargle model obtained using a few frequencies.

 With real-world data the Lomb–Scargle periodogram may not work as good as in this toy-example, but we showed a possible strategy to create a suitable signal